 4 – Expect to feel some discomfort.

 You may have already heard that breastfeeding doesn’t tend to start off easily.
-In fact, it can be pretty painful!
+In fact, it can be pretty painful right after the birth of your baby.

 In the meantime, you can use things like some Earth Mama Nipple Butter (my personal favorite) to soothe those dry achy nipples or Earth Mama Booby Tubes to provide some nice warm compression to soothe any discomfort.